 Now we see getting a list of all of our filter criteria joined by a string.
-So it’s basically a comma-separated list of values and if we didn’t want to show these filter criteria in the formula we can just hide the cell.
+So it’s basically a comma-separated list of values, and if we didn’t want to show these filter criteria in the formula, we can just hide the cell.

 So now we have the list of values in their filter criteria.
-Now if we make changes in the pivot filter it reflects in all the methods.
+Now, if we make changes in the pivot filter, it reflects in all the methods.
 We can use any one of there.
-But eventually for a comma-separated solution slicer & the list is required.
-If you don’t want to display the tables they can be hidden
+But eventually, for a comma-separated solution slicer & the list is required.
+If you don’t want to display the tables, they can be hidden.

 Things to Remember

 This is a guide to Pivot Table Filter in Excel.
-Here we discuss How to Create a Pivot Table Filter in Excel along with examples and excel template.
+Here we discuss How to Create a Pivot Table Filter in Excel along with examples and an excel template.
 You can also go through our other suggested articles to learn more –